Kagamma/satania-buddy/README.md

 ##### Q: Why X11?
 Where's wayland support?

 A: Wayland's "security" measurements makes this kind of software impossible to develop.
 Things you just can't do in wayland:
 - Ability to manually control Satania's position on screen.
-This is needed if we want to drag her around, or put her onto other windows.
+This is needed if we want to drag her around, move her to other monitor/virtual desktop, or put her onto other windows.
 - Can't access to other applications's window position (so no `Sit On Window`).
 - Can we even be able to tell wayland to make Satania's window always stay on top of everything else?